How to Enable USB Debugging on a Locked Android Phone

 Have you ever encountered such a dilemma: you need to enable USB debugging on a locked phone, but find that you can’t bypass the lock screen password?
 According to the latest research, more than 30% of smartphone users have experienced forgetting the lock screen password in their daily lives.

 How to enable USB debugging in this situation has become an urgent need for many users.
 Whether it is because the phone is accidentally damaged and needs data recovery, or because you can’t unlock it because you forgot the password, it is crucial to find a quick and effective solution.
-This article discusses in detail how to enable USB debugging on a locked phone to help you easily solve this problem.
+In this guide, we will walk you through different ways to enable USB debugging on a locked Android phone, explain when each method works, and help you choose the right solution.

 What Can you Do with USB Debugging?